Select Language:

 You can:

-You can stay in full-time education – at a school sixth form, 6th form college or FE College and study a range of qualifications at all levels from foundation courses to Level 3, vocational to A level and T level study programmes.
+Stay in full-time education – at a school sixth form, Sixth form college or Further Education (Fe) College and study a range of qualifications at all levels from foundation courses to Level 3, vocational to A level and T Level Study Programmes.

 Attend a training provider – Some training providers also offer full time courses, with start dates throughout the year.
 These are much smaller than a 6th form or college, and give you the chance to get work experience, improve your maths and English skills, and gain confidence.